What is a Business Plan?

 - Are there critical nonfinancial outcomes can we expect in either case?

 - What will we need as a capital budget next year if we decide to buy the service vehicles instead of leasing them?

 - Is the investment in new phone technology justified?
 Is there a positive ROI?

-The table below summarizes and contrasts key differences between business case and business plan.
+The table below summarizes and contrasts the essential differences between a business case and a business plan.